 Lastly, the Constitutional Predisposition Model suggests that there is an underlying genetic or constitutional factor that produces both vulnerabilities in the physiological aspect and in the behavioural, emotional, and cognitive phenotype of personality.
-For example, chronic anger problems are often a risk factor for having poor physical health that can also lead to a heart disease.
+For example, chronic anger problems are often a risk factor for poor physical health that can also lead to heart disease.

 Prevention and treatment

 Psychological techniques and therapy can be used to prevent and treat cardiovascular diseases.
-These are: behaviour modification (cognitive behavioural therapy) and interpersonal therapy.
+These are behaviour modification (cognitive behavioural therapy) and interpersonal therapy.

 Cognitive behavioural therapy is a short-term, goal-oriented psychotherapy that takes a hands-on, practical approach to problem-solving.
-Its goal is to change patterns of thinking or behavior that are behind people’s difficulties, and so change the way they feel.
+Its goal is to change patterns of thinking or behaviour that are behind people’s difficulties, and so change the way they feel.

-One of its famous techniques is behaviour modification which is a therapeutic approach designed to change a particular undesirable negative behavior.
+One of its famous techniques is behaviour modification which is a therapeutic approach designed to change a particular undesirable negative behaviour.
 For example, smoking.
 Modifying a behaviour pattern like smoking can have a beneficial impact on major cardiovascular risk factors.